 - In Final Fantasy XIII, the party comes across high-tech chests and internet shopping terminals in all manner of strange places, including littered about the wilderness of Gran Pulse where no humans live.
 However, as the player nears the end of the game, the terminals begin displaying not just store options, but messages directly to the party from the Big Bad, who placed all of these things carefully in order to encourage the characters in their intended mission.

-- The Minish race in The Legend of Zelda: The Minish Cap is described in an encyclopedia that they have a habit of hiding goods in bushes and rocks.
+- The Zelda verse is given a canon explanation for it in The Legend of Zelda: The Minish Cap, wherein the gnome-like Minish race is described in an encyclopaedia as having a habit of hiding goods in bushes and rocks.

 - Eternal Darkness mostly averts this trope - while the odd bunch of crossbow bolts may be found lying around, most characters have all their available gear from the start or loot it off newly-dead bodies.
 One insanity effect has the floor of the next area littered with dozens of boxes of shotgun shells.
 Finally, the Elephant Gun is located in a locked gun cabinet!